PRETgroup/goFB/docs/TFB/README.md

 Specifying a HFB is as simple as specifying a BFB.
 They have identical interfaces, and very similiar architectures.
 The only difference is that internal ECC `states` are replaces with Hybrid state machine `locations`, which have slight semantic differences, and different construction.

 `locations` can have `emits` and `runs` on their transition edges, like mealy finite state machines.
+These are specified in `{` and `}` after the transition condition.
+If no braces are specified, provide a semicolon instead.

 All algorithms are specified in ODE Algorithm language, and cannot be specified in other languages.